ak22shay/bostonhousepricing/README.md

-# Long beach house pricing predictor model deployment on Heroku cloud
+# Automated machine learning/deep learning model deployment in Edge/Cloud devices​

 It is an Automated deployment strategy for ML model to deploy on a cloud.
 The model created here is for predicting long beach's housing price.
 The ML model has a web user interface that take input from the user and predicts the housing price.